shanolhere/CreWork/week-1/README.md

 ### CreWork Month-1 Week-1 Assignment

-## Challenge- A simple Signup/ Login Page
+## Challenge- A simple Signup/ Login Page using HTML

 Here, I have created a simple Signup and Login pages using HTML.
 Lets' dive into how to create a simple singup/Login page using HTML.